Deployment Guide

 $ cd examples/customized

-$ python custom_server.py
+$ uv run custom_server.py

 On the side of a client, make sure that its configuration file contains the correct domain name of the production server deployed in the cloud: